President Bush went to Ohio today – you know, the state where people went to jail to make sure he was re-elected.

 _”There are jobs Americans aren’t doing. … If you’ve got a chicken factory, a chicken-plucking factory, or whatever you call them, you know what I’m talking about.

-_”There are some similarities, of course” betweenand Vietnam. _”Death is terrible.
+_”There are some similarities, of course” between Iraq and Vietnam.

 _”I’ve been in politics long enough to know that polls just go poof at times.”